The-Young-Programmer/Math-Quize/README.md

 TO DOWNLOAD IT:

-It very easy to download....
+It very easy to download.... follow the process

+click on the 🔰"view code"

+then click on 🔰"Math Quiz-1.0.apk"

-Just click on the
+then click on the 🔰"view raw"
-🔰"Math Quiz-1.0.apk"🔰 above

 It will show "This type of file can harm your device, will you like to download" Click OK.... it just a normal warning if you're downloading an App from other source.